ontomena/DA-test/_posts/2026-06-06-xyberphon.md

 ---
 In the misty days of 1999, or thereabouts, I used to spend a lot of time messing about with tools like Dreamweaver and Flash---a great pairing for creating loads of outlandish web elements back in the day.

-One of the things I came up with that seemed to go down pretty well at the time was the xyberphon.
-It's been a while since the .swf files output by Flash stopped working (2020) and gradually the whole Macromedia culture dispersed...
+One of the things I came up with that seemed to go down pretty well was the xyberphon.
+It was a simple instrument drawn from samples I made of an Indonesian metallophone (saron) that Phil Moody gave me one birthday.

-But... now it is possible to bring such things back from the dead.
+The .swf files output by Flash gradually lost support and finally died in 2020 taking with them the whole Macromedia communit that had grown around them.
+But... now it is possible to bring these things back!
 Here's how I did it--with a little bit of help from Claude ;-)

 - Unpacked the SWF — parsed the binary format directly to inventory exactly what was inside the original (tag types, stage dimensions, audio format, embedded assets).
 - Extracted the assets — carved the 12 MP3 samples and 6 bitmap key graphics out as open-format files.